HL Service FAQs

 Many funds offer you the choice between income and accumulation units.
 If you choose income units the income you receive will be treated as per the income instructions for your Stocks & Shares ISA, SIPP or Fund & Share Account.

 The Stocks & Shares ISA and Fund & Share Account can be set up to treat income in one of three ways.
-The Vantage SIPP and Junior ISA can be set up for reinvestment or deposit only:
+The HL SIPP and Junior ISA can be set up for reinvestment or deposit only:

 - Held on account - Income will be held on your account pending your further investment instructions.